 If you find an offer you would like to promote, keep in mind that it is really hard to make people call a salesperson.

 CPA – Cost Per Action

 This is one of the most popular pricing models across many affiliate networks.
-The reason for this is that its a very cost-efficient model for the merchants.
+The reason for this is that it’s a very cost-efficient business model for merchants.
 A commission is paid to the publisher per action completed by potential customers.
 The merchant is almost guaranteed a profit because these leads often turn into sales.

 What should I look for in CPA offers?

-When you are looking for CPA offers you should look for full form actions and not just email sign-ups.
+When you are looking for CPA offers you should look for full-form actions on well-designed landing pages and not just email sign-ups.
 The payout rates are higher on more complex actions.
-Basically you get more money for the same amount of work.
+Basically, you get more money for the same amount of work.

 A quick tip: On most networks, you can see how popular the CPA offers are by checking out the average conversion rates.
 Offers with high conversion rates are easier to “sell”, so picking them is a no-brainer!

 In the tenancy pricing model, the merchants pay the publishers a fixed fee each month.
 No matter how many impressions, clicks, or leads you generate the payout doesn’t change.

 This type of deal is mostly offered to really big players in the industry, so don’t be too sad if your application gets rejected.

 Revenue sharing is a pricing model for affiliate marketing where the merchants share a portion of their conversions with the publishers.